 Monday - Sunday: 10/1 - 10/7: 10 am - 6 pm

 Admission: $5 per person.
-12 and under is free while accompanied with adult.
+12 and under is free while accompanied by adult.

 Tent is wheelchair and stroller accessible.
 NO ANIMALS allowed in the tent.